Mahad1960/WEB-SCRAPING-Beautiful-Soap/README.md

-# Web Scraping FLIPKART Data with BeautifulSoup:
+# Web Scraping FLIPKART Using BeautifulSoup:

 This project is a basic web scraping tool built using **Python** and **BeautifulSoup**.
 It extracts **laptop titles**, **prices**, and **links** from saved Flipkart HTML pages.
 This project was created while learning from **CodeWithHarry's web scraping tutorials**.